The Importance of Baby Teeth

 Moreover, if an untreated infection arises in one or multiple teeth, it can spread to other areas of the body and possibly be life-threatening.
 Avoid scary medical complications altogether by encouraging your child to brush their teeth at least twice a day and floss daily.

 Healthy teeth beget a healthy body so it’s imperative that you help your child form productive oral hygiene habits on their own.
+Be sure to also schedule an infant oral health exam with our Hudsonville dental office and keep up with cleanings, fluoride treatments, and sealants in addition to what’s done at home.

-Don’t Delay Treatment for Your Child
+Don’t Delay Dental Treatment for Your Child